 WHAT IS GREEK COFFEE?

-• Sketos (σκέτος), meaning plain, features only coffee and no sugar.
-Greek coffee purists often argue that this is the traditional way of drinking ellinikos.
+- Sketos (skeh·tohs): Unsweetened—features only coffee and no sugar.
+Purists often argue that this is the traditional way of making and drinking Greek coffee.

-• Metrios (μέτριος), or medium, is made using 1 teaspoon of sugar for every cup or teaspoon of coffee.
+- Metrios (meht·re·ohs): Meaning medium, is made using 1 teaspoon of sugar for every cup or teaspoon of coffee.

-• Glykos (γλυκός), translating to sweet, is for people who prefer a definitively sweet taste for their Greek coffee.
-To make this you use 2 teaspoons of sugar for every teaspoon of coffee.
+- Glykos (ghli·kohs): Translating to sweet, is for people who prefer a definitively sweet taste for their Greek coffee.
+To make this, use 2 teaspoons of sugar for every one teaspoon of coffee.

 It’s commonly believed that the first coffee shop in the world was created by Greeks in Constantinople in the latter half of the 15th century.
 Some people may know Greek coffee as Turkish coffee, Armenian coffee, Bosnian coffee, or even Cypriot coffee.
 The truth is that all of these coffees are the same—they are made the same way using the same finely ground beans.
 What makes Greek coffee Greek, Armenian coffee Armenian, or Turkish coffee Turkish, is the person that is making it and the culture they are a part of or connected to.
 Greek coffee, just like Armenian coffee or Turkish coffee, refers to the way the coffee is made, not the origin of the beans.
 In fact, coffee is not grown in any of these countries.